Gerald Everett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - So far this season, 12.8% of the 469 passes thrown by his team have gone Everett's way.

-- Everett (seven red zone targets) has been the recipient of 14.0% of his team's 50 red zone pass attempts.
+- With seven targets in the red zone this season, Everett has been on the receiving end of 14.0% of his team's 50 red zone pass attempts.

-- The Seahawks have called a pass in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The Seahawks, who rank 17th in the NFL in points scored, have attempted a pass 55.0% of the time while running the football 45.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Everett's matchup with the Cardinals.